24- Ix for the Trapezium second option

 Ix for the Trapezium second option.

-Derive the expression for k1 for the horizontal strip.
+Derive the expression for k1 for the horizontal strip distance from the trapezium’s left upper corner to the strip’s left end.

-The strip is located at y distance from the Trapezium with a length of (k1+a+k2) where a is the top length of the trapezium.
+We will use a horizontal strip of width dy for the Ix for the trapezium second option.
+The strip is located at y distance from the Trapezium, which has a length of (k1+a+k2), where a is the top length of the trapezium.

 Ix for the Trapezium second option.